 \section{Abstract}

 Recent work on large language models (LLMs) has emphasized the importance of scaling inference compute.
-From this perspective, the state-of-the-art method \textsc{Scattered Forest Search} (\textsc{SFS}) has been proposed, employing Monte Carlo Tree Search with carefully crafted initial seeds and textual optimization for multi-turn code correction.
+From this perspective, the state-of-the-art method \textsc{Scattered Forest Search} (SFS) has been proposed, employing Monte Carlo Tree Search with carefully crafted initial seeds and textual optimization for multi-turn program correction.
 However, its complexity makes it unclear what factors contribute to improvements in inference performance.
-To address this problem, we analyze \textsc{SFS} and propose a simpler method, \textsc{Iterative Refinement of Textual Directions} (IRTD), which fixes initial codes and iteratively refines textual directions.
-Because of the simplicity of IRTD, we theoretically establish the safety of IRTD using Oracle-Guided Inductive Synthesis (OGIS).
-Experiments on several code generation benchmarks suggest that IRTD achieves inference performance comparable to state-of-the-art methods.
-These results indicate that, even without complex search structures, refining initial codes with high-quality textual directions alone can effectively improve inference performance.
+To address this problem, we analyze SFS and propose a simpler method, \textsc{Iterative Refinement of Repair Instructions} (IRRI), which fixes initial programs and iteratively refines repair instructions.
+Because of the simplicity of IRRI, we theoretically establish the \textit{non-elimination} of IRRI using Oracle-Guided Inductive Synthesis (OGIS).
+Experiments on several program generation benchmarks suggest that IRRI achieves inference performance comparable to state-of-the-art methods.
+These results indicate that, even without complex search structures, refining initial programs with high-quality repair instructions alone can effectively improve inference performance.